 The paradox of so-called ‘disengaged’ young people

-If we cannot resolve the engagement paradox, some of our most vulnerable young people may never get the mental health treatment they so desperately need.
+If we cannot resolve the paradox of so-called ‘disengaged’ youth, some of our most vulnerable young people may never get the mental health treatment they so desperately need.

 Ever heard of a young person who is in desperate need of help but either refuses to engage with the support that’s on offer, or if they do engage, they get very little out of it?
 Perhaps you even are one, or were one once yourself?
 For many vulnerable young people, the idea of going to sit in a room to talk to someone, like a psychologist, about their problems is the last thing they want to do.
 The clinical environment may feel alien or even stressful to them.
 The expectation to talk with someone they have never met before about very personal things may be overwhelming and perhaps even traumatic.
 For many the idea of seeking help is in and of itself hard enough to come to terms with: so fronting up to a ‘shrink’s’ office – forget it!